Tender, Juicy Swordfish Steaks with Summery Tomatoes

 Ingredients For Baked Swordfish

-If you really don’t want to make it, you can of course use raw cherry or grape tomatoes and a few cloves of peeled garlic in its place, but it won’t have the same intense flavor.
+If you don’t want to make confit tomatoes, you can of course use raw cherry or grape tomatoes and a few cloves of peeled garlic in its place, but it won’t have the same intense flavor.

 How To Bake Swordfish